 Schoolhouse Rocked will encourage new families to homeschool and equip homeschooling families to start strong and finish well.
 It will break down common myths and misconceptions and answer important questions about homeschooling.
 We need your help to advance the homeschooling movement through this important film!

-Donate – Your tax-deductible donation goes directly to production on the film.
+Donate – Your donation goes directly to production on the film.